Subject38/bemapi/readme.md

     * ``ac`` – Almost combo.
 The user was close to a full combo but missed by up to two.
     * ``fc`` – Full combo.
     * ``fcaj`` – Full combo all just reflec.
 The user was able to full combo the song, and on top of that execute the maximum number of just reflecs available in the song.
 * ``miss`` – The miss count earned during this song, as an integer.
-If this is not available (the user earned this song in a mode that doesn’t count misses, for instance), this should be set to -1.
+If this is not available (the user earned this song in a mode that doesn't count misses, for instance), this should be set to -1.
 * ``combo`` – The combo earned during this song as an integer.

 ### SDVX Additional Attributes and Documentation